-Take the short trip to the countryside and you’ll be rewarded with rich, rolling hills, charming towns and an abundance of attractions.
+Take the short trip to the Countryside of Philadelphia and you’ll be rewarded with rich, rolling hills, charming towns and an abundance of attractions.
 Here is where you will discover many of the gardens that make the Philadelphia region America’s Garden Capital, including two of North America’s 10 most dynamic gardens, according to the North American Garden Tourism Awards.

 Located within driving distance of Philadelphia, the Brandywine Valley flaunts a rustically cultured vibe, packed with art, gardens, shopping, breweries and vineyards.

-Sample wines at Penns Wood Winery in Chadds Ford.
-The family-run winery also hosts a variety of mouthwatering events like wine and cupcake pairings and sangria tastings.
+While in Chadds Ford, tour historic houses, three pre-Revolutionary buildings that are open to the public as museums, through the Chadds Ford Historical Society.
+Sample wines at Penns Wood Winery, a family-run winery also hosts a variety of mouthwatering events like wine and cupcake pairings and sangria tastings.